dynamic2500/ps4-control-with-xbox360-controller-and-KB/README.md

 	+ In PS remote play windows, choose settings (left-bottom corner) and set Resolution to Low and FrameRate to Standard.
 This setting will make sure your control signal is not affected when you run in slow connection
 	+ At now, it's done :) .
 Enjoy PS4 by your XBox Controller

+# [For KB/Mouse]
-- For KB/Mouse: this idea is using Virutual Controller software to Emulate XBox360 Controller botton and stick by KB and Mouse
+- This idea is using Virutual Controller software to Emulate XBox360 Controller botton and stick by KB and Mouse
 - Installation Manual:
 	+ Install Virtual Controller
 	+ Install PS Remote Play